5 Best Shoes For Jumping Rope in 2023

 Nike Air Zoom SuperRep 3

 It is crucial to strike a balance between weight and other elements like support and cushioning.
-Too-lightweight footwear might not offer enough support and cushioning for high-impact exercises like jumping rope.
+Too-lightweight footwear might not offer enough support and cushioning for high-impact exercises like skipping rope.
 Look for shoes with the right amount of padding to take the impact of each jump without adding too much weight to your feet.

 Frequently asked questions about jump rope shoes